 Hildebrand joined BlackRock in 2012.
-Prior to that, he served as chairman of the Governing Board of the Swiss National Bank (SNB).
-In that capacity, he was also a Director of the Bank for International Settlements (BIS), the Swiss Governor of the International Monetary Fund (IMF) and a member of the Financial Stability Board (FSB), of which the Leaders of the G20 appointed him vice-chairman in 2011.
+Prior to that, he served as Chairman of the Governing Board of the Swiss National Bank (SNB).
+In that capacity, he was also a Director of the Bank for International Settlements (BIS), the Swiss Governor of the International Monetary Fund (IMF) and a member of the Financial Stability Board (FSB), of which the Leaders of the G20 appointed him Vice Chairman in 2011.

-Previously, Hildebrand was chief investment officer of a Swiss private bank and a partner at Moore Capital Management in London.
+Previously, Hildebrand was Chief Investment Officer of a Swiss private bank and a Partner at Moore Capital Management in London.

-Hildebrand earned a BA from the University of Toronto, an MA from the Graduate Institute of International Studies in Geneva, and a DPhil from the University of Oxford.
+He earned a BA from the University of Toronto, an MA from the Graduate Institute of International Studies in Geneva, and a DPhil from the University of Oxford.